DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03d-basic-pod-and-containers-config.markdown

 1. Using Labels in a Pods
 2. Using Namespace
 3. Using `image` & `imagePullPolicy` in containerSpec
+4. Using `imagePullSecrets` for pull image from private registry
-4. Using `env`
+5. Using `env` (Environment Variables)
-5. Using Working directory in containerSpec
+6. Using Working directory in containerSpec
-6. Using Entrypoin (`command` and `args`)
+7. Using Entrypoin (`command` and `args`)
-7. Using normal user or non-root to run container
+8. Using normal user or non-root to run container
-8. Using `ports`
+9. Using `ports`
-9. Using Resource request & limit
+10. Using Resource request & limit
-10. Using privileged mode
+11. Using privileged mode

 Ok lansung aja kita bahas materi yang pertama